 By this time, All Night Nippon had become Yamato‘s home base on radio after the broadcast of the Space Battleship Yamato radio drama in December 1977 and numerous talk-show appearances by Nishizaki and company.
-Thus, the concert was billed as an “All Night Nippon Special” and a series of 10 shows was lined up for almost the entire month of July, 1978.
+Thus, the concert was billed as an “All Night Nippon Special” and a series of 7 shows was lined up throughout the month of July, 1978.
 They began in Nagoya City Hall (attached to what must have been a memorable meeting of the newly-established Yamato fan club) and made their way to the Koma Theatre in Shinjuku, Tokyo at the end of the month–where the biggest crowds would soon turn up for the biggest movie premiere in Japan’s history.

 Record sales had already broken one chart after another, climbing past 800,000 by the beginning of the tour, and the chance to hear that magnificent music unfold live before their eyes drove the fans’ mania to a whole new level.
 The turnout was unprecedented for orchestral music in Japan, which brought new interest and life to symphonic music in general.
 Fans were already turning up on the morning of the final, sold-out performance on July 30.
 The lines went around the block just as they had at movie theatres the year before and would soon do so again.